 Pro recordists say that they use headphones for a stereo panning as they get a better stereo experience with headphones.
 In fact, I too use them for that only purpose.

 Do you know why headphones deliver a good stereo imaging?

 Because, apart from studio monitors, headphones cover the ears there is no cross-feed around your ears.

 Although, this is considered as a disadvantage of using headphones it’s also a benefit if you want a good left-right pan.
 You can use this feature to give place to your percussion items.

-In studio monitors, when sound emits from the left speaker, along with left ear, some amount of this sound reaches to right ear too.
+In the studio monitors, when sound emits from the left speaker, along with the left ear, some amount of this sound reaches to right ear too.
 The same thing happens with the right speaker and left ear.
 This effect is called CROSS FEED and affects positively upon the brain.

 No need for a sound-treated room

 As you are mixing with headphones, there is no need for a sound-treated room.
 You are all free from the outer environment with your head covered with the headphone.

 This is a true benefit of using headphones for your mixing.
 Everybody knows that how much money you need for proper acoustic treatment.

 You can save this cost with headphones mixes.